MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 Configure the source external system as the `ADMA`, as the `objectSid` attribute will be set automatically by AD when MIM creates the user.

-Note that if you configure users to be created in MIM Service, ensure that they are not in scope of any sets intended for employee SSPR management policy rules.
+Note that if you configure users to be created in MIM Service, ensure that they aren't in scope of any sets intended for employee SSPR management policy rules.
 You may need to change your set definitions to exclude users who have been created by the B2B flow.

 ![Screenshot showing the General tab of the Synchronization Rule IN screen.](media/microsoft-identity-manager-2016-graph-b2b-scenario/263df23fd588c4229b958aee240071f3.png)